jpalat/jpalat.github.io/_posts/2016-01-01-Recovering-SeagateCentral-Data.md

 ```

+Ok, not quite there yet.
 Looks like we have a blocksize we can't read.
 Google gets me to the tool I need next:

 ```
 jay@ThinkPad:~$ sudo apt-get install fuseext2